buoy-graphql/buoy/docs/master/features/file-uploads.md

 ## Preparing your backend

 Your backend must support the [graphql-multipart-request-spec](https://github.com/jaydenseric/graphql-multipart-request-spec).
-Lighthouse supports this out-of-the-box from version 3 and up.
+Lighthouse supports this out-of-the-box in the master branch.
 Follow their [guide to enable file uploads](https://lighthouse-php.com/master/guides/file-uploads.html) in your schema.

 ## Uploading a file